 It is interesting to study the angular distribution of the fake photons.
 When the decay length in the lab frame is comparable to the detector size, the geometry of the tracker and ECAL affects the photon faking probability and introduces detector effects to the angular distribution of the signals.
 The current diphoton analysis in ATLAS imposes hard $p^{\gamma}_T$ cuts in the event selections, which remove the decays close to the beam direction.
 However, a wider range of the angular distribution is necessary for studying the spin of the heavy resonance, and it is useful to relax the $p^{\gamma}_T$ cut.
 When studying the angular distribution in Fig.~\ref{fig:angulartot1} and \ref{fig:angulartot2}, we impose the $p_T$ cut in a milder way by requiring $p^{\gamma}_T>50$ GeV for both photons.

-In Fig.~\ref{fig:angulartot1} and \ref{fig:angulartot2}, we take the events which are registered as diphoton under the relaxed $p_T$ cuts, we boost the events back to the rest frame of the heavy resonance and study the angular distribution of the decay.
-For both the scalar and vector resonances, more forward fake photon will be accepted if the dark photon has a longer decay length.
-This is because a larger distance between the interaction point and the detector means a larger probability for a dark photon faking a photon.
+In Fig.~\ref{fig:angulartot1} and \ref{fig:angulartot2}, we take the events which are registered as diphoton under the relaxed $p_T$ cuts.
+We boost the events back to the rest frame of the heavy resonance and study the angular distribution of the decay.
+For both the scalar and vector resonances, the signal becomes more forward when the dark photon has a longer decay length.
+A larger distance between the interaction point and the ECAL gives the dark photon more chance to decay in the right region.

 The angular distribution is the way to determine the spin of a particle.
-In our scenario, the detector effect can easily introduce a bias to the final state distribution which could cause confusion/mistake when study the spin of a heavy resonance without this subtlety bearing in mind.
-Further, as shown in Fig.~\ref{fig:angulartot2}, angular distribution of various categories of photon identification can be different.
+In our scenario, the detector effect can easily introduce a bias to the final state distribution which could cause confusion or even mistakes when studying the spin of heavy resonance without bearing the subtlety in mind.
+Furthermore, as shown in Fig.~\ref{fig:angulartot2}, angular distribution of various categories of photon identification can be different.
 This may provide a unique way to distinguish a real photon from the displaced dark photon decay.